Welcome to the Kernodle Center for Service Learning and Community Engagement

 - First paid staff member is hired and funded by grant from the United Church of Christ.
 The first Pre-Service community program is developed.

-- Elon Volunteers!
-(EV!) forms as part of the Chaplain’s Office.
+- Habitat volunteers expanded and became Elon Volunteers!
+(EV!) as part of the Chaplain’s Office broadening the areas of service.

 - Former President Jimmy Carter visits Elon College; during visit he promotes Habitat for Humanity.